 For our beverage, we went with iced tea, since I’m not a beer drinker.
 As I mentioned in my Iced Tea and Rum Cocktail post, my hubby loves iced tea but was using a can of powdered mix before we discovered Tradewinds Slow-Brewed Iced Tea.
 He’s been enjoying the Sweet Tea and plain Unsweet varieties, since those are widely available locally.

 When I went to Heinen’s to buy the clams though, I was happy to find two other unsweetened Tradewinds flavors: Hint of Lemon and Hint of Peach.
 I figured the lemon one was perfect for our clambake dinner, so we drank that with some Stevia added for sweetness.
-You can check Tradewinds Find-A-Bottle to see where you can purchase the iced tea.

 And now, here are my hubby’s tips for cleaning clams: